-Kim Epifano has a 30-year history as an award-winning choreographer, director, performer, vocalist, educator and collaborator.
+For over 35-years Kim Epifano has been an award-winning choreographer, director, performer, vocalist, educator and collaborator.
 Erasing the boundaries between dance, theater and music, Epifano is acclaimed for her interdisciplinary, site-specific works that welcome new and diverse audiences to the world of dance and create bridges of cross-cultural understanding.

 “Epifano is a long time city performance investigater, ground breaker, flyer in the air, roller on the ground, singer of songs.
 Epifano has a gift for seduction-a way of fusing unlikely combinations of music, movement and imagery into a lovely and often vivid organic whole.”

 Following a career with two of San Francisco’s most influential dance companies, Dance Brigade and Contraband, she founded Epiphany Productions in 1997.
 Through Epiphany, her works have been presented around the globe, including commissions/presentations by Tunisia’s Mad’Art Carthage International Dance Festival, Switzerland’s TanzOlten Festival, Mexico’s Parallelos 32 Company and Ireland’s Croi Glan Integrated Dance Company.
 International recognition includes receipt of Mexico’s top award in its bi-annual dance competition for a piece commissioned by the US/Mexico Fund for Culture.